-Database Flush Clean data buffer and procedure caches at start of each test iteration Select this option to instruct Benchmark Factory to clear cached data between iterations.
+Clean data buffer and procedure caches at start of each test iteration between iterations.
 Cached data can improve performance, so selecting this option can prevent cached data from affecting subsequent iterations.
 Notes: This option is only applicable to SQL Server 2005 or later.
 To perform this action, the SQL Server database account must have the sysadmin fixed server role.

 Select the Performance Counters tab of the Connection dialog to add additional performance counters to a connection.
-See Performance Counters Tab on page 128 for more information.
+See Performance Counters Tab on page 134 for more information.